 The second list comprises of domains for which there are active (or recently active) fetches in progress.
 It reports the number of active fetches for each domain and the number of queries that have been passed (allowed) or dropped (spilled) as a result of the fetches-per-zone limit.
 (Note: these counters are not cumulative over time; whenever the number of active fetches for a domain drops to zero, the counter for that domain is deleted, and the next time a fetch is sent to that domain, it is recreated with the counters set to zero).

 refresh zone [class [view]]

 This command schedules zone maintenance for the given zone.

 reload

 This command reloads the configuration file and zones.
+As no zone is specified, the reloading of the zones happens asynchronously.

-zone [class [view]]
+reload zone [class [view]]